rjenkin/certificates-demo/docs/ct_verifying.md

 **Install packages:**

-Go to the `ct-verify` directory and install the required dependencies with:
+Go to the [ct-verify](../ct-verify/) directory on the CLI and install the required dependencies with:
 ```bash
 npm install
 ```